 Watch the video of Hai's appointment as UNIDO Goodwill Ambassador here.

 Veronika Peshkova is a prominent gender activist with a long-standing experience in supporting women empowerment and women entrepreneurship initiatives.
-She has officially been appointed as international UNIDO Goodwill Ambassador on the margins of the Second Eurasian Women's Forum in St. Petersburg, Russia, which took place from 19-22 September 2018.
+She was officially appointed as international UNIDO Goodwill Ambassador on the margins of the Second Eurasian Women's Forum in St. Petersburg, Russia, which took place from 19-22 September 2018.

 She has already significantly contributed to UNIDO’s efforts in promoting inclusive and sustainable industrial development and women entrepreneurship development during previous years and will strengthen these efforts in her new role as international UNIDO Goodwill Ambassador.